sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ## Conclusions
 With the architectures implemented to perform the face recognition task and from the experiments executed, it is concluded that:
--  Better results are obtained when the training starts with the pretrained weights of the convolutional network.
+-  Better results are obtained when the training starts with the pretrained weights of the NN for feature extraction.
 -  Freezing half of the layers is not beneficial.
 - Data augmentation increases accuracy and leads to a better behavior of the validation loss during training.
 The training plots can be found in each one of the experiment's folders.
 - When facing problems during training with one optimizer like Adam, SGD (although being slower) can get better results.